 Timings: Tue-Sat 4 pm-6 pm, closed Monday and Sunday

-The offers: $8 wines and specialty cocktails, however, I’m not certain about the food.
+The offers: are $8 wines and specialty cocktails, however, I’m not certain about the food.